 Almost all levels of astigmatism can be optically corrected with properly prescribed and fitted eyeglasses or contact lenses.
 Laser surgery may be an option for appropriate cases.

-When your natural lens loses its ability to focus on object at different distances this is called presbyopia.
-In a healthy eye the lens flexes and changes shape to properly focus.
+Presbyopia occurs when your natural lens loses its ability to focus on object at different distances.
 As your eyes age, they lose this ability.

-Presbyopia cannot be prevented as it is a natural part of the aging process, but you do have options around its treatment.
+Presbyopia cannot be prevented because it is part of the aging process, but there are options for treatment.
 To compensate for presbyopia, your optometrist can prescribe reading glasses, bifocals, trifocals, progressives or contact lenses.
-Through recent technology advancements, you can also have surgery to address this condition.
+Through recent technological advancements, you can also have surgery to address this condition.

-Your doctor of optometry will discuss your visual demands with you and perform other tests to determine the specific style of lenses that will allow you to see clearly.
+Your optometrist will discuss your visual demands with you and perform other tests to determine the specific style of lenses that will allow you to see clearly.